api-platform/docs/core/serialization.md

 Any serialization and deserialization groups that you specify will also be leveraged by the built-in actions and the Hydra documentation generator.

-## Using serialization groups per operation
+## Using Serialization Groups per Operation

 It is possible to specify normalization and denormalization contexts (as well as any other attribute) on a per-operation basis.
 API Platform will always use the most specific definition.
 For instance, if normalization groups are set both